AlejandroJuarezVazquez/Financial_Ratio_Analisis_NVIDIA/README.md

 ticker = "NVDA"  # Nvidia
 empresa = yf.Ticker(ticker)

-With the past analysis, we could see NVIDIA had and excellent last year.
-The reported 2024 was presumably better than 2023.
-The analysis will be focused on these 2 years, in order to see the management of the money in this last 2 years' scenario.

 cash_flow = empresa.balance_sheet
 cash_flow.to_csv('Nvidia_cash_flow.csv', index = True, sep=',', encoding='utf-8', header=True)
 ```

+With the past analysis, we could see NVIDIA had an excellent last year.
+The reported 2024 was presumably better than 2023.
+The analysis will be focused on these 2 years, to see the management of the money in this last 2 years' scenario.